Angular spectrum of quantum fluctuations in causal structure: Blurring of distant images

 \section{Blurring of distant images}

-The shallower spectrum (Eq. \ref{VZspectrum}) leads to an observable physical effect, a blurring of images from distant astronomical sources (as noted in ref.\:\cite{Kwon2022}).
+The shallower spectrum in Eq.\:(\ref{VZspectrum}) leads to an observable physical effect, a blurring of images from distant astronomical sources (as noted in ref.\;\cite{Kwon2022}).
 A distortion of causal structure should lead to a comparable distortion in the wavefronts of light propagating from distant sources.
 The tilt of a wavefront changes the apparent angular position of a distant point source.
-This effect of coherent geometrical distortions is not the same as previous models of quantum gravitational blurring\cite{Perlman2015} based on local interactions with propagating photons.
+This effect of coherent geometrical distortions is not the same as previous models of blurring based on local interactions of quantum space-time ``foam'' with propagating photons\:\cite{Perlman2015}.

-Consider the displacement of wave fronts entering a telescope aperture $A$ from a source at distance $D$.
+Consider the displacement of wavefronts entering a telescope aperture $A$ from a source at distance $D$.
 The source appears in the image plane in a direction normal to the mean wavefront entering the aperture.
 Fluctuations in mean wavefront tilt lead to an effect analogous to atmospheric seeing: the apparent location of a source fluctuates on the sky, with an angular variance

 and a timescale $\tau\sim A/c$.
 In the image plane, a pointlike source appears to be a point jittering very fast in an angular patch of area $\langle\delta\Theta^2\rangle$ around its expected location.
+As expected from scale invariance, the jitter does not depend on the distance to a source, only on the size of the causal diamonds determined by the size of the measurement apparatus, $A\sim c\tau$.

-Let us estimate the blurring produced in the geontropic model.
-For a source with angular size distance $D\sim 1$Gpc typical of a source at high redshift, the variance of angular position, which appears as a blurring in a time averaged image, is
+Let us estimate the blurring produced in the VZ geontropic model.
+For a source with angular size distance $D\sim 1$\;\!Gpc typical of a source at high redshift, the variance of angular position, which appears as a blurring in a time averaged image, is

 The geontropic blurring does not depend on the wavelength of photons, only the aperture used to image them.
-Since standard diffraction of a photon wave produces images of angular size $\sim \lambda/A$, geontropic blurring dominates diffraction at wavelengths shorter than few microns, for sources at cosmological distances.
+Since standard diffraction of a photon wave produces images of angular size \:\!$\sim$\,$\lambda/A$, geontropic blurring dominates diffraction at wavelengths shorter than few microns, for sources at cosmological distances.